Overview

 Articles and Book Chapters

-- “Publisher at Work: Yu Xiangdou’s Images and Visualizing Intellectual Labor,” Harvard Journal of Asiatic Studies 82.1 (2022): 37-76.
+- “Publisher at Work: Yu Xiangdou’s Images,” Harvard Journal of Asiatic Studies 82.1 (2022): 37-76.

 - “Print and Transnational Referentiality: Nam Kong-ch’ŏl’s Printing of Kǔmnǔng chip,” The Routledge Companion to Korean Literature, ed.
 Heekyoung Cho (London and N.Y.: Routledge, 2022), pp. 161-86.